-Proposals must also include the provision of a new riverside walk to join up with the Thames Path at Enderby Place.
-Ground floors across the site should provide active frontages, and ground floor uses facing the riverside walk should provide flexible units capable of accommodating employment, retail and restaurant uses to animate the walk and provide passive surveillance.
-The small local park should provide recreation and activity space for local residents, and be located in proximity to the riverside and to receive a high amount of sunlight throughout the year.
+Ground floors across the site should provide active frontages.
+If smallscale retail/leisure/community uses are proposed these should be orientated to face the riverside walk should be designed as flexible units capable of accommodating a variety of uses to animate the walk and provide passive surveillance.
+The site is located in an area of Public Open Space deficiency, in relation to local parks, and the site is sufficient sized to incorporate a new small local park to contribute to redressing this deficiency.
+The new Public Open Space should provide recreation and activity space for local residents of all ages, with consideration given to provision for court games, as well as space for sitting out, be located in proximity to the riverside and to receive a high amount of sunlight throughout the year.